 County under state audit following reported theft

 Mar.
-1—Cleveland County is under state audit after a county commissioner reported suspicious financial activity from a former employee.
+4—Cleveland County is under state audit after a county commissioner reported suspicious financial activity from a former employee.

 District 3 Harold Haralson reported Jan.
 12 that Allen Shetley, who was sworn into county employment May 2020 as a receiving officer, made suspicious supply orders to a county barn and had stolen fuel and parts from the county.
 Haralson reported the county terminated Shetley's employment after officials heard reports of his suspected actions from other employees, according to a Cleveland County Sheriff's Office report provided to The Transcript.